-UK Department for Work and Pensions meets Open Data challenge with SuperWEB2
+UK Department for Work and Pensions meets Open Government Data challenge with SuperWEB2

 The Department for Work and Pensions (DWP) is responsible for welfare, pensions and child maintenance policy.
 As the UK's biggest public service department it administers the State Pension and a range of working age, disability and ill health benefits to more than 22 million claimants and customers.